 The vital thing is to make sure you are using a specialist clinical negligence firm, accredited by the Law Society and AvMA (Action against Medical Accidents) as having the expertise and experience to deal with medical negligence claims.
 The Clinical Negligence Team is fully accredited and highly experienced, with many areas of specialism.
 You need look no further.

-Tracey Furminger, Solicitor in the Clinical Negligence Team, acted for C following a 2 year delay by her GPs to diagnose that she was suffering from acholesteatoma.
+The Clinical Negligence Team acted for C following a 2 year delay by her GPs to diagnose that she was suffering from acholesteatoma.
 C suffered with frequent ear infections and increasing problems with her hearing and attended her GP regularly between 2003 and 2008.

 Paul Rumley, a Partner in the Clinical Negligence Team, recovered compensation of £32,500 for a young girl when her GP missed a diagnosis of diabetes, leading to a life-threatening coma and serious complications.